Caro04lin/BRL-Project/README_Website.md

 ```bash
 docker-compose up -d
 ```
    - execute the following file to start the backend services:
 ```bash
 .\launch_backend.bat
 ```
-3. A
+3. Go to Docker Desktop, then enter in website and click on the link below frontend : http://localhost:8080/

 ### How to use the web site for action prediction in construction painting sector